-Channel-set wedding band
+Pair with: channel-set wedding band

 Channel-set wedding bands will create a sophisticated matching pair if your engagement ring also has a channel setting.
 For engagement rings with plain bands, channel-set wedding bands are a practical and subtle way to add a bit more bling to your set.

-Flat wedding band
+Pair with: flat wedding band

 A flat, unembellished wedding band is an ideal match for an engagement ring with a bezel setting.
 This type of band should easily sit flush under the raised stone of the engagement ring, making it a great option for active brides or anyone who wants a minimal look.

-Baguette wedding band
+Pair with: baguette wedding band